SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 Prerequisites
 -------------

-Prior to making any server-to-server requests, you need to supply the payment instrument details and a payment token to PayEx by initial purchase or [card verification](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/card-payments/verify-payment/).
+Prior to making any server-to-server requests, you need to supply the payment instrument details and a payment token to PayEx by initial purchase or [card-verification][card verification].

 There are two ways to initiate recurring payments procedures, depending on if you want to make an initial charge or not: